Geography-and-Planning/musa-650-spring-2025/assignments/HW1.md

 ## Submission Guidelines

-**This assignment requires you to work in groups of 2-3 students.
-No individual assignments will be accepted.
-One member of the group should submit on behalf of everyone, making sure to include all group members' names at the top of the notebook.**

-Submit your work via a pull request to the main branch of this repository with the following structure:
+Please follow the [general submission guidelines](../../README.md#submission-guidelines) in the course README.
+For this assignment, you must include the following files in your submission:

 ```
 assignments/
   submissions/
-    HW2/
-      HW2.ipynb
+    HW1/
+      HW1.ipynb
       classification.tif
       accuracy.csv
       map-visualization.gif
 ```

-Your Jupyter notebook must:

-- Include the assignment number in the filename
-- Contain all instructions from this markdown, followed by the relevant code chunks
-- Include your names and submission date
-- Be well-formatted with appropriate code chunks (no overly long code blocks)
-- Be linted and formatted using [`ruff`](https://docs.astral.sh/ruff/) before submission

-Since interactive embeds (e.g., `geemap`) do not render properly in static Jupyter notebooks, please include a .gif of you clicking through each layer in your map.
-Embed this .gif in your notebook and include it in your submission folder.

 ## 1. Setup

 For this assignment, you will define the region of interest (ROI) of your choice, _provided that it is in a country outside of the United States._ We recommend picking an urban area large enough that you will have a sufficient sample size but not so large that it will take an excessively long time to process.

 You'll also use Landsat 8 satellite imagery from USGS for this assignment.
 Choose images from 2023, filtering for images with minimal cloud cover.
-Because we'll be includeing NDVI in our calculations, you'll likely want to choose images from the greenest time of year in your region of choice (summer/rainy season).
-Be mindful of the differences between the northern and southern hemisphere.
+Consider carefully what time of year would be most appropriate for your region of interest and classification goals.

+**Required Reflection (1.1):** What time of year did you choose for your satellite imagery, and why?
+How might this choice affect your ability to accurately classify different land cover types?
+Would this choice be different if you were working in a different part of the world (e.g., tropical vs. temperate regions)?
+What tradeoffs did you consider when making this decision?

 ## 2. Data Collection and Feature Engineering